joaquinbejar/tastytrade/README.md

-# tastytrade-rs
+# tastytrade

-## tastytrade-rs
+## tastytrade

-`tastytrade-rs` is a Rust client library for the Tastytrade API, providing programmatic access to trading functionality, market data, and account information.
+`tastytrade` is a Rust client library for the Tastytrade API, providing programmatic access to trading functionality, market data, and account information.

 ### Features